jkarenko/hello-terraform/README.md

 A Go web service running on Google Cloud Run, deployed and managed with Terraform.
 This project demonstrates infrastructure as code principles with a basic web application.

-This is a simpler version of my [AWS CDK project](https://github.com/jkarenko/hello-cdk) that manages the infrastructure for the same Go service.
+This is a simpler version of my [hello-cdk](https://github.com/jkarenko/hello-cdk) project that manages the infrastructure for the same Go service on AWS Fargate.
 It can be used as a jumping off point for projects in the same vein of App -> Docker -> IaC -> Cloud.

 There's a number of currently undocumented steps for the gcloud CLI that I've done to get this working.
 I'll document them in the future.